FranciscoGorigoitia/DA/README.md

-# A brief look into Implied Volatility and Newton Raphson algorithm
+# A brief look into Implied Volatility and Newton Raphson Algorithm
 > by Francisco Gorigoitía |
 > MSc.
 Financial Engineering